cmu-phil/tetrad/README.md

 All artifacts are published in the [Maven Central Repository](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/).
 This includes all downloadable jars and Javadocs.

 Here is our [GitHub URL](https://github.com/cmu-phil/tetrad).
-Also, here are some [instructions on how to set this project up in IntelliJ IDEA](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Tetrad-in-IntelliJ-IDEA).
+Also, here are some [instructions on how to set this project up in IntelliJ IDEA](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Tetrad-in-IntelliJ-IDEA), if you are interested in Java coding.

 ## Tetrad GUI Application